Anti-nuclear movement: Recent developments

 In January 2004, up to 15,000 anti-nuclear protesters marched in Paris against a new generation of nuclear reactors, the European Pressurised Water Reactor (EPWR).

 On 1 May 2005, 40,000 anti-nuclear/anti-war protesters marched past the United Nations in New York, 60 years after the atomic bombings of Hiroshima and Nagasaki.
 This was the largest anti-nuclear rally in the U.S. for several decades.
 In Britain, there were many protests about the government's proposal to replace the aging Trident weapons system with a newer model.
-The largest protest had 100,000 participants and, according to polls, 59 percent of the public opposed the move.
+The largest protest had 100,000 participants and, according to polls, 59 per cent of the public opposed the move.